Abdul2/static-site/README.md

 To do:
 ------

+ - Include instructions on how to run the code and explain output
  - Tell the story and the logic of the code
  - link this sample to Wiki example and phonebook code samples to develop  a complete Go web app sample